Trospium helps to ease the symptoms of an overactive bladder, such as urge, frequency and incontinence.

 Trospium works by stopping sudden bladder muscle contractions and increasing the volume of urine that your bladder can hold.
 This helps to control the release of urine and eases your symptoms.

 Trospium is available as tablets and as prolonged-release capsules.
-The tablets can be prescribed for adults and children over the age of 12 years.
+The tablets can be prescribed for adults and for children over the age of 12 years.
 The capsules (brand name Regurin® XL) are only suitable for adults.

 Before taking trospium